Strength vs Aerobic Training - Which is Best?

 So which is better?

 Judging by simple longevity, the aerobic guy wins.
 But that doesn't mean you should give up your weight lifting.
 Strength training offers so many advantages as well; your best option is to do both.
-Aerobics can extend your life while strength training can give you the muscle and metabolism to enjoy it.
-Its not making headlines, but it is what works.
+Aerobics can extend your life, while strength training can give you the muscle and metabolism to enjoy it.
+It's not making headlines, but it is what works.